By Dan Lowell

 • The Boston Philharmonica Youth Orchestra, a recently created orchestra with an unstoppable trajectory: Founded in 2012 under the umbrella of the Boston Philharmonic, it is recognized worldwide for its artistic excellence.
 It is composed of talented youngsters between 12 and 21 years old who have successfully debuted in the prestigious Carnegie Hall of New York and have toured Germany, Switzerland and the Czech Republic.
 They will land for the first time in Spain for a tour of 6 concerts including Madrid, the Granada Festival and Valladolid as well as activities with the state pedagogical centers.

 • A great maestro and teacher: The conductor of the group, Benjamin Zander is not only a prestigious conductor but is also a renowned teacher who develops a very significant to spread the musical patrimony.
 He is professor emeritus of the New England Conservatory of Music and, as well, offers lectures on “music and leadership”, famous for the inspiration and energy he transmits.
-His successful book, “The Art of Possibility,” written with Rosamund Zander, has been translated in 17 languages.
+His successful book, “The Art of Possibility,” written with Rosamund Zander, has been translated into 17 languages.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.